amterp/rad/README.md

 - Rad comes with a domain-specific language called RSL (Rad Scripting Language).
 - RSL is purpose-built for this problem: to efficiently express what to query, the data to extract, and how to display it.
 - `rad` is a command-line tool which runs these scripts, handling argument parsing, query execution, and result display + formatting.
-- `rad` also helps the user manage their scripts, enabling them to build up an organized repertoire of RSL queries, available right at their fingertips.

 ## Minimal Example